 This mode dispenses with the initial two unlock cycles required in the standard program command sequence, resulting in faster total programming time.
-The Command Definitions on page 63 shows the requirements for the unlock bypass command sequences.
+The Command Definitions on page 67 shows the requirements for the unlock bypass command sequences.

-During the unlock bypass mode, only the Read, Program, Write Buffer Programming, Write-to-Buffer-Abort Reset, Unlock Bypass Sector Erase, Unlock Bypass Chip Erase and Unlock Bypass Reset commands are valid.
+During the unlock bypass mode, only the Read, Program, Write Buffer Programming, Write-to-Buffer-Abort Reset, and Unlock Bypass Reset commands are valid.
 To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence.
-The first cycle address is "don't care" and the data 90h.
+The first cycle must contain the sector address and the data 90h.
 The second cycle need only contain the data 00h.
 The sector then returns to the read mode.